Mr. Bean (character): Clothing

-Mr. Bean is usually seen wearing a brown tweed jacket, a white shirt, a thin red tie, brown trousers, black shoes and a black digital calculator watch.
+Mr. Bean is usually seen wearing a brown tweed jacket with elbow patchs, a white shirt, a thin red tie, brown trousers, gray socks, black shoes and a black digital calculator watch.
 He occasionally changes his outfit to suit the scene he is in.

 In the episode "The Return of Mr. Bean", when Bean is heading to a fancy restaurant to celebrate his birthday, he wears a grey suit with a dark red tie.
 In the same episode, he wears a tuxedo.
 In the episode "The Curse of Mr. Bean", when Bean is heading for the park to make a sandwich for his lunch, he wears a long dark green overcoat with a light green shirt and a dark green tie.
-In the same episode when Bean goes to watch a horror film with his girlfriend, he is wearing his trademark clothes but with a light colored brown crewneck sweater instead of his trademark brown tweed jacket.
+In the same episode when Bean goes to watch a horror film with his girlfriend, he is wearing his trademark clothes but with a light coloured brown crewneck sweater instead of his trademark brown tweed jacket.